forestgrape/coronavirus/controlling.md

 ### Outside is Safer
 Outside the viruses get diluted and then are cleared/inactivated faster than inside.
 Due to decay and clearance there's no accumulation.
 However, outside infection probability is not zero just smaller than inside - as described in the [transmission section](./transmission.md), outside the main risk is in face-to-face situations.

-- [dilution](#dilution): The virion density decreases rapidly due to the air exchange that is present outdoors.
+- [Dilution](#dilution): The virion density decreases rapidly due to the air exchange that is present outdoors.
-- [virion destruction](#virion-decay): sunlight and heat  destroy virions or at least increases the decay.<!-- check humidity effect on virus survival-->
+- [Virion Decay](#virion-decay): sunlight and heat  destroy virions or at least increases the decay.<!-- check humidity effect on virus survival-->
-- [virion clearance](#virion-clearance): Humidity, rainfall and abundant attachment surfaces clear the air from virions.
+- [Virion Clearance](#virion-clearance): Humidity, rainfall and abundant attachment surfaces clear the air from virions.

 #### Dilution
 Outside there is much more air per person than inside: